cipriansimon/BudgetApp/budgeting-sample-app-webpack2-master/e2e/Readme.md

-#Project Title
+# Project Title
 Budgeting assignment resolution automation testing - My first contact with ruby Budget Sample app is a basic bugeting application designed to have a better track of one's expense and incomes.
 It comes with a reporting tool.

 ## Prerequisites
 [testing was conducted on the live demo](https://budgeting-a937b.firebaseapp.com/).
-[Test plan for the applications can be found here](TestPlan/Test_Plan_Budge_Sample_Application.doc) Clone (enter_link_here) project.
+[Test plan for the applications can be found here](TestPlan/Test_Plan_Budge_Sample_Application.doc) Clone (https://github.com/cipriansimon/BudgetApp/tree/master/budgeting-sample-app-webpack2-master) project.
 The testing part is in the e2e folder of the application.

 ### Installing